-The Company provides benefits to employees (including directors and contractors) of the Company in the form of share-based payment transactions, whereby employees render services in exchange for shares or rights over shares (equity-settled transactions) (refer to Note 18).
+The Company provides benefits to employees (including directors and contractors) and suppliers in the form of share-based payment transactions, whereby employees and suppliers render goods or services in exchange for shares or rights over shares (equity-settled transactions) (refer to Note 18).

 The cost of these equity-settled transactions with employees is measured by reference to the fair value at the date at which they are granted.
 The fair value is determined by an internal valuation using a Black-Scholes option pricing model.
-The cost of equity-settled transactions is recognised, together with a corresponding increase in equity, over the period in which any performance conditions are fulfilled, ending on the date on which the relevant employees become fully entitled to the award (vesting date).
+The cost of equity-settled transactions is recognised, together with a corresponding increase in equity, over the period in which any performance conditions are fulfilled, ending on the date on which the relevant employees or suppliers become fully entitled to the award (vesting date).